andromedarabbit/awesome-startup-tools/README.md

 * With [Twilio](https://www.twilio.com/), you can send text messages all over the world.
   * SDKs and APIs are robust and well-designed.
 It also is easy to use.
   * Lots of business scenarios like [*Automated survey*, *SMS notification* and etc](https://www.twilio.com/docs/tutorials) can be achieved
+* [libphonenumber](https://github.com/googlei18n/libphonenumber) is the best library when you handle phone numbers:

+  > Google's common Java, C++ and JavaScript library for parsing, formatting, and validating international phone numbers

 ## License